Quantum statistics and self-interference in extended colliders

-In practice, the sources emit wave packets with finite width which the extended collider breaks into a sequence of smaller wavelets, as depicted in Fig.~\ref{fig:extended_collider}a, giving rise to partial interference~\cite{Note2}.
+In practice, the sources emit wave packets with finite width which the extended collider breaks into a sequence of smaller wavelets, as depicted in Fig.~\ref{fig:extended_collider}a, giving rise to partial interference.
 (For simplicity, we set $\hbar=1$ and assume a linear dispersion relation so that the wave packets retain their shape and velocity.)
 With a scatterer of size $L$ (see Fig.~\ref{fig:extended_collider}a), the particle with momentum $k$ gains an orbital phase $\varphi=kL$.
-A single incoming wave packet starting from $(x_{1}^{(0)},t_{1}^{(0)})$ in $S_1$, after being transmitted to $(x_{1},t_{1})$ in $D_1$, is given as a convolution of the incoming wave packet $\tilde{\phi}_{s_{1}}$ and the transmission function,
+Transmission (analogously for reflection) of an incoming wave packet from $(x_{1}^{(0)},t_{1}^{(0)})$ in $S_1$ to $(x_{1},t_{1})$ in $D_1$, is given as a convolution of the incoming wave packet $\tilde{\phi}_{s_{1}}$ and the transmission function,

 where $X=x_{1}-x_{1}^{(0)}-vt_{1}+vt_{1}^{(0)}$, $v$ is the propagation velocity and the transmission function $\mathcal{T}(x)$ is